-California last year started a unique program of providing cash payments to materials recovery facilities that produce ultra-clean PET bottle bales.
+California last year started a unique program of providing cash payments to MRFs that produce ultra-clean PET bottle bales.
 Recently released data suggest the payments aren’t juicy enough morsels.

 Only 14 recycling facilities were able to qualify for plastic quality incentive payments (QIP).
 In total, they collected only about one-tenth of what the state had budgeted for the program.

 “It’s not a high enough payment to motivate anyone to change their process,” said Mark Murray, executive director of advocacy group Californians Against Waste (CAW).

 Meanwhile, a top state official acknowledged her department may need to talk with stakeholders about ways to tweak the QIP program so it encourages a greater number of clean PET bales.

 “It wasn’t widely popular.
 There’s money being left on the table, and the question is why,” Mindy McIntyre, chief deputy director of the California Department of Resources Recycling and Recovery (CalRecycle), told Resource Recycling.

 A year ago, lawmakers authorized state regulators to extend the QIP program, which previously covered post-consumer glass, to PET bottle bales.
 Curbside recycling programs could receive up to $180 per ton for producing bales that contained 2% or less PET thermoforms and other contaminants.

 That’s an incredibly difficult contamination limit for curbside material, but 14 sorting facilities were able to achieve it and qualify for payments during the 2021-22 fiscal year, which ended June 30, 2022, according to CalRecycle data provided to Resource Recycling.